Chipotle Mexican Grill: December 2015 norovirus

-Consequences

 On February 8, 2016, Chipotle closed all of its eateries nationwide for a few hours during the morning for an all-staff meeting on food safety.
 The company hired a new head of food safety, who instituted changes including having all employees wash hands every half hour, having two employees verify that produce like onions, jalapeños and avocados have been immersed in hot water for five seconds to kill germs on their exteriors, and using Pascalization to pre-treat food ingredients.

-Since the series of food-poisoning outbreaks in 2015 lowered trust in the product, Chipotle has tried to lure back its customers with free food and heavier advertising.
+Since the series of food-poisoning outbreaks in 2015 lowered trust in the product, Chipotle tried to recover its customers with free food and heavier advertising.
 Same-store sales increased 17.8% percent in the first quarter of 2017.

-2017 and 2018 outbreaks

-July 2017 norovirus outbreak
+July 2017 norovirus

 Despite corrective actions, the company faced another setback in implementing their safe food policies in July 2017.
 A norovirus outbreak is being investigated in Virginia.
 More than 130 people reported having norovirus-like symptoms and two individuals had tested positive for the virus after eating at a Chipotle restaurant in Sterling, Virginia.
 The Loudoun County Health Department confirmed the illnesses from July 13–16, 2017.
-Shares of Chipotle's stock stumbled more than 10% on this news.
+Shares of Chipotle stock dropped more than 10% on this news.
 On July 25, several news agencies reported that Chipotle officials confirmed that the "recent norovirus outbreak in Virginia was the result of lax sick policy enforcement by store managers" and that the company believed that an employee was the cause of the outbreak.

-July 2018 Clostridium perfringens outbreak
+July 2018 Clostridium perfringens

-In late July 2018, Ohio public health officials launched an investigation after receiving 368 complaints from customers after they had eaten at a Powell, Ohio, location.
+In late July 2018, Ohio public health officials launched an investigation after receiving 350 complaints from customers after they had eaten at a Powell, Ohio, location.
 By mid-August, the U.S. Centers for Disease Control and Prevention identified the bacteria that cause the outbreak which had affected over 700 people as Clostridium perfringens.
 This food borne outbreak has been called the worst incident to date that can be traced to a single restaurant location.